THE BELL

 Transfer in Crimea

-From home, I ordered a MegaKrym taxi.
-1400 rubles, on the road 1 hour.
+From home I ordered a Mega Crimea taxi.
+1400 rub., travel time 1 hour.
 20 minutes.
-We really liked the driver, a young man, and we took his phone so that he would take us back to the airport at the end of the holiday.
-He lives in Sevastopol, works according to the schedule in a car delivering bread, and on his free days he takes vacationers.
-He said that there are a lot of vacationers, sometimes it’s not even possible to immediately find free guest houses if they haven’t booked in advance.
-If anyone needs a taxi number, write, I'll throw it off.
+We really liked the driver, a young man, and we took his phone number so that he could take us back to the airport at the end of our vacation.
+Lives in Sevastopol, works according to a schedule in a car delivering bread, and on free days he transports vacationers.
+He said that there are a lot of vacationers, sometimes it’s not even possible to immediately find free guest houses if you haven’t booked in advance.
+If anyone needs a taxi number, write and I’ll send it to you.

 Apartments in Crimea

-According to the difference in the environment, the “atmosphere”, I divided the entire Kacha into three places: the village (private sector), the garrison, in which two- and five-story houses are located, and the Our Parus apartment with its embankment, which is located, as it were, in at the end of Kacha, behind it, behind the fence, there is already an active garrison.
+Based on the difference in the surrounding environment, the “atmosphere”, I divided the whole of Kacha into three places: a village (private sector), a garrison in which two- and five-story houses are located, and the “Our Sail” apartments with its embankment, which is located, as it were, in at the end of Kachi, behind it, behind the fence, is an already active garrison.

-Kacha village
+Village Kacha

 Beach in Kutch